r58Playz/catppuccin-ios/README.md

 ## Usage

-1. Clone this repository locally
+1. Clone this repository locally (with submodules!)
-2. Install and configure Theos
+2. Install Theos
-3. Run `make do` to compile and install the tweak to your device
+3. Run `make package FINALPACKAGE=1` to build the tweak
+4. Install the built .deb

 <!-- this section is optional -->
 ## 🙋 FAQ